calaldees/teachingWorkshops/teacherTraining/careers.md

 * [Spheres of influence: what shapes young people’s aspirations at age 12/13 and what are the implications for education policy?](https://www.tandfonline.com/doi/abs/10.1080/02680939.2013.790079) Louise Archer 2013
     * > We demonstrate how aspirations are shaped by structural forces (e.g. social class, gender and ethnicity) and how different spheres of influence (home/family, school, hobbies/leisure activities and TV) appear to shape different types of aspirations.
 The paper concludes by considering the implications for educational policy and careers education.

-* Skill up to assist your community.
+* Skill up to assist your community. (it may not be your passion, but being good at something is rewarding)
     * Get satisfaction from it.
     * Get recondition for it.
     * Get revenue for it.

+Networking is critical

 Use the extra financial capability to fund what you want to do.
 Be it travelling, starting a family, facilitating your own creative projects or adventures.
 If they don't get a career and contribute back to society they are going to have problems.